Privacy and cookie policy

 How long do we keep your information?

-We will not sell or rent your information to third party organisations, and we will not share your personal information for others to use in their marketing or fundraising.
+We will never sell or rent your information to third party organisations, and we will not share your personal information for others to use in their marketing or fundraising.

 Non-personal information